 - How do I open a precious metals IRA account?

 - Step 1 – Open and Fund your IRA: First you must choose a Provider.
-There are many to choose from but Provident has partnered with two of the best, New Direction IRA and Preferred Trust.
+There are many to choose from but Provident has partnered with Preferred Trust.
 It takes most Providers one to two business days to open your account once your application is submitted.
 During the application process, you elect how you would like to fund your account, either by a rollover, transfer, and/or contribution.

 Step 2 – Choose a depository: The IRS requires that metals remain in control of the administrator/provider in order for the asset to maintain a tax-advantaged status.
 Your Provider will recommend a reputable depository.